HumanBrainProject/ebrains-neuromorphic-job-queue-api/README.txt

     (2) Job manager app

-        An Angular application which provides a Collaboratory app for the job queue service.
+        An AngularJS application which provides a Collaboratory app for the job queue service.

-    (3) Python client

-        A Python client for communicating with the job queue server.
-This will probably be moved to a public Github repository under an open source licence.

-    (4) Quota service
+    (3) Quota service

+        This is a Django project which provides a REST API implemented in the quotas app.

+    (4) Resource manager app

+        An AngularJS application which provides a Collaboratory app for the quota service.

-    (5) Resource manager app
+    (5) Resource manager coordinator app

+        An AngularJS application which provides a Collaboratory app for administration of the quota service.

     (6) Documentation for developers